djeada/Linux-Notes/notes/managing_users.md

 passwd adam
 ```

-* <i>passwd -l</i>  blocks user from chaning their password (-u flags unlocks).
+* `passwd -l`  blocks user from chaning their password (-u flags unlocks).
 Why doesn't it keep a user from logging in via other methods?
 - It locks only the password, not the account, so users can still authenticate with keys or other methods.